mjbuchman/world-clocks/README.md

 A simple page displaying analog clocks of different locations around the world.

 ## How to Use
 Clone the [repository](https://github.com/mjbuchman/world-clocks) and run the index.html file.
+Otherwise, click [here](http://worldclocks.atwebpages.com/) to view in browser.

 ## Features
 - Bootstrap responsive design